philip1986/pimatic-led-light/README.md

   - by color picker (in UI)
   - by name (in rules e.g. red)
   - by hex (in rules e.g. #00FF00)
-  - by teampature variable from weather plugin (in rules e.g. $weather.temperature)
+  - by temperature variable from weather plugin (in rules e.g. $weather.temperature)